-The goal is to keep local data off your Chromebook, so it never slows down or houses too much of a challenge for optimal functioning.
+The goal is to keep local data off your Chromebook so it never slows down or houses too much of a challenge for optimal functioning.
 Thankfully, there are plenty of high-quality options in this regard.
-If you’re a curious person looking to check out the best cloud storage options in the business, look at pCloud.
+If you’re curious to check out the best cloud storage options in the business, look at pCloud.

 pCloud is very well established because it starts users by offering them 10 GB for free.
-From there on out, users can choose to upgrade to higher subscription plans and enjoy the benefits that come afterward.
-If pCloud puts you off for some reason, feel free to check out some of the other top cloud-based storage offerings we’ve got lined up for you.
+From there on out, users can upgrade to higher subscription plans and enjoy the benefits afterward.
+If pCloud puts you off for some reason, feel free to check out some of the other top cloud-based storage offerings lined up for you.

 Free your Chromebook from the shackles of your private data and send everything to secure, flexible platforms online.
 Doing so will ensure you get the most out of your Chromebook and not bog down the system due to heavy local downloads.